Attachment Style Course for Expats

 Your attachment style guide: Psychotherapist Henriette Johnsen

-We came to see Henriette (online) when our marriage started falling apart after the birth of our twin boys.
-With her extensive knowledge of the pressure nomad life puts on a relationship and her eye for recognizing the dysfunctional patterns we had created between us over the years, she helped us gain more emotional contact to ourselves and each other as well as a greater understanding of how to help each other with the twins.
+Our marriage started falling apart after the birth of our twin boys.
+With Henriette's extensive knowledge of the pressure nomad life puts on a relationship and her eye for recognizing the dysfunctional patterns we had created between us over the years, she helped us gain more emotional contact to ourselves and each other as well as a greater understanding of how to help each other with the twins.
 Today, we are grateful for being able to solve our conflicts in a more respectful manner and for having regained our intimacy.

 Henriette has helped me gain more empathy for myself and others, and I strongly recommend her services.